Report and pay Capital Gains Tax on UK property

 You can also use this service to pay any tax you might owe for your disposals, and view and change your previous returns.

 If you’re a non-resident, you must report all sales or disposals of UK property, even if you have no tax to pay or have made a loss.

 Before you start

-To use this service, you’ll need a Government Gateway user ID and password.
-If you do not have a user ID, you can create one.
+To use this service, you’ll need to sign in with your HMRC online username and password.
+If you do not have sign in details you can create them when you first register.